CollinAlpert/Lombok.NET/README.md

 It generates constructors and other fun stuff using Source Generators for those classes you specify special attributes for.
 Check out the examples for more info.

 ### Installation
-At least C# 10 is required for projects using this library.
+At least Visual Studio 17.3 (or any JetBrains Rider version) is required for projects using this library.
+The generators generate code compliant with C# 10.
 You can install Lombok.NET either via [NuGet](https://www.nuget.org/packages/Lombok.NET)
 ```
 Install-Package Lombok.NET
 ```